-The Patient Safety and Nursing Development Manager is specifically responsible for providing competent advice to the Trust regarding patient safety related issues.
+The Head of Investigations and Learning / Patient Safety Specialist is specifically responsible for providing competent advice to the Trust regarding patient safety related issues.

 10.20 Health and Safety Representatives

 Health and Safety Representatives are recognised by their trade union and accepted by the Trust to carry out health and safety functions in line with the requirements of the Safety Representatives and Safety Committees Regulations 1977.